AbhishekBabuji/Machine-Learning-and-Natural-Language-Processing/README.md

 Each of the .ipynb files is a Python notebook representing a dataset on which the classifiers are fitClassifiers have been fit on 8 different datasets.
 Each dataset is different, (may have different missing value imputation methods, different feature lists etc)

+To view the code, download the .ipynb files and open using Jupyter Notebook.

 ### Refer to the *Enron.pdf* to understand how each dataset differs.
 Also, references have been added in Enron.pdf